Excerpt 4, A Throne for Rabble

 “Same as any king,” Karl said below his breath.

 The company descended from their perch and plodded through a runny mud path that sucked at the hooves of their mounts.
-Half a mile down, they found the Mayer of Southpoint with a regiment of his city guard outside Elfgate.
+Half a mile down, they found the Mayer of Southpoint with his city guard outside Elfgate.

 At first glance, David Renworth looked more a stablehand than the most important city official in the kingdom.
 Stout and short of limb, he showed the passing of seventeen long years in a shiny bald head and chubby powdered cheeks.
 Thick bronzed arms paid tribute to a life spent toiling in the sun.
 His cloth was poor, unremarkable gray wool with rope for a girdle, proof that not even the most powerful Commoner in Loran could escape strict sumptuary laws.
 His one allowance was a livery collar with square chain links and an iron medallion worked into the shape of a portcullis.